 Amla is high in all sorts of antioxidants, like vitamin C and polyphenols (especially tannins and flavonoids), which provide some serious in vitro anti-cancer properties that suppress cancer cell progression and prevent its growth in the first place.
 Amla has also been shown in human studies to improve post-postprandial glucose levels (blood sugar levels after a meal), total cholesterol, and triglycerides significantly in participants with and without Type 2 Diabetes.
-They weren’t eating excessive amounts of the fruit either, just a couple of grams of dried amla a day.
+They weren’t eating excessive amounts of the fruit either, just 500mg grams of dried amla a day.
 The cholesterol reducing effects of Amla are so impressive in fact, that when tested head-to-head against a leading cholesterol lowering drug, the amla worked just as well, and without the drug related side-effects.
 The authors conclude, ” Addition of Amla to the currently available hypolipidemic therapy would offer significant protection against atherosclerosis and coronary artery disease, with reduction in the dose and adverse effects of the hypolipidemic agents” (Gopa, et al., 2012).
 That is quite a big claim to make about such a little, and inexpensive berry!

 This is the amla powder I have been using and loving right now.
 I am not sponsored by them, but I think that they make a great product and I want to share that information with you.
 Ever since I have started consuming just 1 tsp of amla powder a day, I have noticed that hair and nails grow thicker and faster.
 It has really helped my skin stay smooth, too.
 I like to mix it into my morning oatmeal or smoothie, and I cannot even taste that it is there.